KyoHiki/EqP_vs_Spiked_sediment_test/README.md

 # Files
 1. Rcode.md
 An example R code for analysis and visualization.
-This code requires an input dataset (e.g., "example.xlsx").
+This code requires an input dataset (i.e., "TablesS1_S3.xlsx").

 2. TablesS1_S3.xlsx
 Data for R analysis.